mennaahmedhosany/Flash-Sale-Checkout/README.md

 Creates a Hold record and increments stock_reserved

-Dispatches a delayed ReleaseExpiredHold job to release unredeemed holds
+Dispatches a delayed ReleaseExpiredHold job

 Response: